-- 1. met all requirements for regular admission; - 2. provided certified English translations of transcripts; - 3. provided the required reference, written in English; - 4. presented evidence of ability to meet all financial obligations to the college (see also the section of this catalog entitled "International Students" under FINANCIAL INFORMA-TION); and - 5. demonstrated ability to pursue studies in the English language by presenting a satisfactory score on one of the following exams:
+- 1. met all requirements for regular admission; - 2. provided certified English translations of transcripts; - 3. provided the required reference, written in English; - 4. met all financial requirements for international students, including the submission of a \$1,000 deposit, as described in the section of this catalog entitled "International Students" under FINANCIAL INFORMATION; and - 5. demonstrated ability to pursue studies in the English language by presenting a satisfactory score on one of the following exams: